Timdavidcole/village-green-backend-api/README.md

 URL Root: `https://village-green-backend-api.herokuapp.com`

-Many thanks to the [Thinkster walkthrough](https://thinkster.io/tutorials/node-json-api), which I used significantly in the creation of this API.
+Many thanks to this [Thinkster walkthrough](https://thinkster.io/tutorials/node-json-api), which I used significantly in the creation of this API.

 ## Considerations for your backend with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)